Ranks and insignia of the Nazi Party: Early Nazi Party titles

-A higher rank, that of Reichsorganisationsleiter (National Organizational Leader) was created for the senior-most Reich Inspector of the Nazi Party.
-The special rank did not entail any additional insignia other than that worn by the regular Reichsinspekteur rank.

-By 1932, Nazi Party's uniform regulations had included a series of braided shoulder boards to be worn in conjunction with Nazi collar insignia.
+By 1932, the Nazi Party's uniform regulations had included a series of braided shoulder boards to be worn in conjunction with Nazi collar insignia.
 The next major change to Nazi uniforms would occur in 1934, a year after the Nazis had come to power in Germany.

 Nazi Germany political positions

 In 1933, the Nazi Party took national power in Germany and began a process known as Gleichschaltung to completely merge the civilian government of Germany with the political leadership of the Party.
-After the Night of the Long Knives in 1934, the Nazi Party underwent a major reorganization as a prelude to Nazi leadership members merging their own positions with local, state, and federal government establishments.
+After the Night of the Long Knives in 1934, the Nazi Party underwent a major reorganisation as a prelude to Nazi leadership members merging their own positions with local, state, and federal government establishments.

 The first step in this process was to divide the Nazi Party into several "levels", which were designed to act independently from each other.
 These levels in turn were: